sluzerpp/Jobored/readme.md

 # Job Site
 Project and application where you can find site for job search.
+This app use third party API.
+(I lost the link to the API, there is only link to the proxy server between app and api)
 ## Deploy
 [Go to the Site Deploy](https://jobored-sluzerpp.netlify.app)
 ## Screenshot